10 – ‘The Democratic Circus’ (Naked / 1988)

 Photo: Michael Markos [CC BY-SA 2.0 (http://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons

 From 1977 to 1988, the Talking Heads commanded one of the most intriguing catalogs in rock history.
-Continually cited as one of the most important rock bands of their era, the outfit effortlessly defied genre with elegant tact and an unending thirst for experimentation.
+Continually cited as one of their era’s most important rock bands, the outfit effortlessly defied genre with elegant tact and an unending thirst for experimentation.
 Born out of the New York punk scene and headed by the prolific genius David Byrne, the band went on to pioneer new wave music with a host of other influences scattered throughout their tunes.
 Here are ten of the best Talking Heads Songs…….

 # 10 – ‘The Democratic Circus’ (Naked / 1988)

-One of the most compelling things about the Talking Heads was their ability to harness a vast array of influence and meld it into cohesive songs and records.
-While one could align them most directly with new wave or post punk, the Talking Heads had a penchant for world music, dance and art rock, and even funk and soul.
+One of the most compelling things about the Talking Heads was their ability to harness vast influence and meld it into cohesive songs and records.
+While one could align them most directly with new wave or post-punk, the Talking Heads had a penchant for world music, dance, art rock, and even funk and soul.
 Though their final record, 1988’s Naked, proved their least successful, it did have a number of exceptional tracks.
 ‘The Democratic Circus,’ a political commentary, is one of them.
-This world-tinged tune is relevant this year especially because Americans are indeed living in ‘The Democratic Circus.’
+This world-tinged tune is relevant this year, especially because Americans are indeed living in ‘The Democratic Circus.’

 # 9 – ‘Seen And Not Seen’ (Remain In Light / 1980)